Three Minute Thesis Competition

 - Each competitor will receive a $30 Amazon gift card.

-- The campus winner will receive an additional $200 Amazon gift card and go on to compete at the in-person Midwestern Association of Graduate Schools regional competition in Milwaukee, WI in April.
+- The campus winner will receive an additional $200 Amazon gift card and go on to compete at the in-person Midwestern Association of Graduate Schools regional competition held March 31, 2023 in Chicago, IL.

 - Presentations are to be spoken word (e.g. no poems, raps or songs).